 Hosting or producing events for you

 I’ve MCed for numerous clients across the technology and culture industries, including The Story 2016, and ‘Horizons’ – Imperica’s 30th Birthday event for the ZX Spectrum at the BFI.
 I hosted the computer art pioneers event Making Art by Writing Code for the Site Gallery, in 2013.
+In 2018, I hosted short films about data for BBC Tomorrow’s World.

 Talks about my own work